Shuk-Buleya/LUD_requirements/README.md

 ### 3.3 Usability Requirements

-* The system shall have a user-friendly interface with form validation and guidance prompts.
+* The system shall have a user-friendly interface with form validation

 ### 3.4 Availability